-- Have you ever wished that you too must have what your friends do?
+- Have you ever wished that you could have what your friends do?
 If yes, what is it?

 - What do you want to thank God or the universe for?

-- If you won a hundred dollars, what all would you buy with it?
+- If you won a hundred dollars, what would you buy with it?

 - Your friend is feeling really low and so are you.
 Would you cheer her up or cry with her?